AnyBody/ammr/Docs/bm_config/bm_statements.rst

 .. ammr:bm_statement:: BM_MANNEQUIN_FILE

     File name of the mannequin definition file.
 By default this is no longer used, since the values in ``HumanModel.Mannequin`` can be assigned directly in your applicaiton ( E.g. ``Main.HumanModel.Mannequin.Posture.NeckExtension = 30;``).
 However, the parameter can still be used to set your own mannequin file.
-Just define your own mannequin file in your applicaiton like this: ``#path BM_MANNEQUIN_FILE "<ANYBODY_PATH_BODY>\BodyModels\GenericBodyModel\BodyModel.mannequin.any"``
+Just define your own mannequin file in your applicaiton like this: ``#path BM_MANNEQUIN_FILE "<ANYBODY_PATH_BODY>\BodyModels\GenericBodyModel\BodyModel.mannequin.any";``

 |